serverdensity/puppet-serverdensity/README.md

 puppet-serverdensity
 ====================

-Puppet Manifests for deploying the Server Density Agent
+Puppet Module for deploying the Server Density Agent